chaithanya-mb/SMCE-AIDS/README.md

 # SMCE-AIDS

-Workshop related to SMCE Workshop on Version Control Systems.
+Workshop related to SMCE on Version Control Systems.